remyeltorro/celldetective/README.rst

 How to cite?
 ============

-If you use this code in your research, please cite the `Celldetective <https://www.biorxiv.org/content/10.1101/2024.03.15.585250v1>`_  paper (currently preprint):
+If you use this software in your research, please cite the `Celldetective <https://www.biorxiv.org/content/10.1101/2024.03.15.585250v1>`_  paper (currently preprint):

 .. code-block:: raw